 Trust Service Provider (TSP) Validation

-A TSP is a person or legal entity that performs validation of a digital signature on a company’s behalf and offers signature validation reports.
+A TSP is a person or legal entity that performs the validation of a digital signature on a company’s behalf and offers signature validation reports.

 A digital signature is a mathematical technique that validates?